jasonh119/jh-prompt-library/simtheory/sidney-memory-workflow.md

 - **New Messages:** Only check 'Inbox' label
 - **Moving Messages:** Remove 'inbox' label when moving to folders
 - **Forwarding:** Always archive the email after forwarding to user
+- **Verification:** After deleting or archiving any email, always check the inbox again to verify it's gone.
+If still present, try the operation again
 - **Calendar:** Always use Gmail calendar for all event saving

 ---